jmh-git/demo/README.md

 # A Git Demo Project

-Learning git using Udemy course "GitHub Ultimate: Master Git and GitHub - Beginner to Expert"
+Learning git using Udemy course "GitHub Ultimate: Master Git and GitHub - Beginner to Expert" by John Taylor.